 This article discusses the importance of dependency mapping and lists some best practices for successful dependency management.

 The importance of dependency mapping

-A fully equipped mapping tool can analyze all instances in the IT ecosystem, be it on-premises or cloud-based, and provide complete views of application topologies.
-An accurate visual map of app dependencies helps you understand the health of your IT system, identify security risks, prioritize critical issues, and devise an appropriate incident response.
+A fully equipped mapping tool can analyse all instances in the IT ecosystem, be it on-premises or cloud-based, and provide complete views of application topologies.
+An accurate visual map of app dependencies helps you understand the health of your IT system, identify security risks, prioritise critical issues, and devise an appropriate incident response.

 Continuous monitoring of applications ensures that businesses always have up-to-the-minute visibility in their systems, avoiding any impediments to product development.

 Thus, dependency mapping is more than simply listing off dependencies.
 It’s about creating a detailed overview of how they connect and interact to allow teams to understand which parts of an application depend on one another.
 When you focus on the applications and all the associated components, you can quickly identify vulnerable elements in real time and react swiftly.

 You can implement several strategies to get a holistic view of dependencies in your organisation.
 Here are a few of the most popular ones:

 1. Sweep and poll

 The sweep and poll method is a lightweight method of dependency mapping that ping sweeps an organisation's IP addresses from a single location to check their current state.
 Pings function by sending “Echo Requests” packets to respective devices.
 If the device works properly, they send back an “Echo Reply” packet.
 While the sweep and poll method is used to perform network audits and identify potential vulnerabilities in the system, one drawback is that it’s not well-suited to monitor and track distributed or agile environments.

 2. Network monitoring